-Dylan Paré is a PhD Candidate in the Learning Sciences at the Werklund School of Education, University of Calgary, and Director of the Queer Code Collective.
+Dylan Paré (they/them) is a Ph.D.
+Candidate in the Learning Sciences at the University of Calgary, Werklund School of Education, and the Director of the Queer Code Collective (queercode.org), a design and research-based collective that designs, develops, and researches digital technologies and interactive art and storytelling with queer and trans experiences at the forefront.

 Dylan was an invited speaker at the 2019 Alberta Media Production Industries Association (AMPIA) and Banff Centre for Arts and Creativity’s Story Studio panel on Cultural Diversity and Creative Storytelling, as well as an invited speaker at the 2020 Educators in VR International Summit where they presented on gender and sexual diversity in virtual reality.